sahilrajput03/sahilrajput03/qutebrowser.md

 ## Shortcuts:

+- f/F to get hintlink to open in current/new tab
+- b/B to open a quickmark in current/new tab
+- o/O to open a link in current/new tab

 - +/-/= to zoom-in, zoom-out, 100% in normal mode [Src](https://qutebrowser.org/doc/help/commands.html)
-- b/B to open a quickmark/open quickmark in new tab
 - shift+b to open quickmarks menu
 - shift+j/k to switch to tabs down/up
 - gD to detach current tab and open in new window